 How do I Know if These Boundaries Should be Used?

 The rest will most likely be tailored to the relationship in a more personal manner.
 The areas that one has allowed themselves to be used or taken advantage of in the past are the key leading indicators of what boundaries were not in place.

-Last, but certainly not least self-concern must come first.
+Last but certainly not least, self-concern must come first.
 Regardless of the benefit to the sick party, the boundaries are for the person enforcing them.
-As sad as this is to write, the family member or loved one must learn to be ok even if the addict or alcoholic winds up not being ok.
+As sad as this is to write, the family member or loved one must learn to be okay even if the addict or alcoholic winds up not being okay.
 We should do our best to teach love by applying it to ourselves first and foremost.

 If you have any questions or concerns, contact us today at (855) 448-3588.
 We are available to you 24/7!